bodywork-ml/bodywork-pymc3-project/README.md

 ## Running the Project Locally

-To be able to run everything discussed below, clone the GitHub repo, create a new virtual environment and install the required packages,
+To be able to run everything discussed below, clone the [bodywork-pymc3-project](https://github.com/bodywork-ml/bodywork-pymc3-project) repo, create a new virtual environment and install the required packages,

 ```text
 $ git clone https://github.com/bodywork-ml/bodywork-pymc3-project.git